The Schwurbelarchiv: a German Language Telegram dataset for the Study of Conspiracy Theories: Methodology

-Similar to the other Telegram datasets described here, groups and channels in the \textit{Schwurbelarchiv} were selected via a snowball sampling approach.
-Starting with a seed set of Telegram chats focused on renowned German speaking conspiracy theorists, the process involved the automated isolation of invitation links to other Telegram chats and joining the chats to collect the messages posted there.
-Relevance of chats identified this way, e.g. a focus on conspiracy-related content, was determined by a human-in-the-loop to limit the number of included chats.
-After identification of a relevant chat, its content was initially downloaded in bulk, after which a continual streaming process for content posted in the chat was implemented.
-In contrast to the data collection approach of the other studies described here, the data was gathered using a Windows Virtual Machine, with four separate Telegram Desktop sessions, each operating under its own account.
-Chats were then exported using the Remote Desktop Protocol (RDP).
-A Python script handled the zipping of files to optimize storage, extracted URLs, and uploaded the data.
-Local files were removed after the upload.
-RDP enables storing not only the HTML text files, but all video files, voice messages, and images posted in the chats.
+The Remote Desktop Protocol enables storing not only the HTML text files, but all video files, voice messages, and images posted in the chats.
 Video files larger than 8\,MB have not been downloaded until mid of 2021, whereafter the limit for downloaded videos was increased to 50\,MB.
-To our knowledge, the \textit{Schwurbelarchiv} is the only publicly available Telegram dataset that contains multimedia content.
-This content constitutes a large part of the discourse taking place on social media platforms that is typically ignored due to the difficulty of handling diverse data formats and large data volumes.
-The fact that our dataset retains this content greatly expands the types of research questions and analysis approaches that it enables.
+To our knowledge, the \textit{Schwurbelarchiv} is the only Telegram dataset available for research that contains multimedia content.
+This content constitutes a large part of the discourse taking place on social media platforms~\cite{steffen2025more} that is typically ignored due to the difficulty of handling diverse data formats and large data volumes.
+The fact that the dataset we provide retains this content and makes the multimodal files accessible through transcribing them into text-data greatly expands the types of research questions and analysis approaches that it enables.